DogEggz01/Sail-Rebalance/README.md

 At Peak angle it remain 100%, so when you are experience stronger wind, the apparent wind angle affect less, but overall junk still perform better under strong wind.

-All above and be disable.
+If you don't like power curve apporach.
+This mod also provide option for changing power modifier numbers while keeping the vanilla mechanics.

 Junk and Gaff power curve can be disable seperately.

 After disable power curve.
 You can use slider in Configuration menu to change the power modifier directly.
 Range 50% to 100%.

-This will make it behave like vanilla game, just use different power modifier.

 Use Kakam as example, stock sailplan, only mainsail up.
 Changing from default 75% modifier to 100% modifier will result around 1-2 knots speed increase, depend on wind angle and wind speed.